orgrimarr/node-wetransfert/README.md

   }
 }
 ```
-- percent: Overall percent (between 0 to 1)
+- percent: Overall percentage (between 0 to 1)
 - speed: The upload speed in bytes/sec
 - total: The total payload size in bytes
 - transferred: The transferred payload size in bytes